 Where contracts have already been exchanged

-Even before 13 May, moving house was not actually outlawed during the current outbreak but it was near impossible to find a firm a removals.
+Even before 13 May, moving house was not actually outlawed during the current outbreak but it was near impossible to find firm removal.
 This particular “log jam” in the system has now been removed.
-There may still be circumstances where physically moving is impossible (because one of the parties is self-isolating, for example) and in those circumstances common sense and goodwill should hopefully prevail.
+There may still be circumstances where physically moving is impossible (because one of the parties is self-isolating, for example) and in those circumstances, common sense and goodwill should hopefully prevail.

 Where contracts have not been exchanged

 Notwithstanding the current concerns, there is no reason for property transactions to “stand still”.
 Agreeing a fixed completion date in the next couple of weeks may not be a brilliant idea, but a number of our clients have already exchanged contracts with a provision that enables the completion date to be moved in certain circumstances.

 These contracts are not entirely straightforward since a degree of foresight is required around what the effects of the virus maybe.
 Some examples we have seen, however, are completion is delayed until [x] weeks after quarantine ends, or on the first date that all parties in the chain are able to book removals.